sutta » an » an3 » Aṅguttara Nikāya 3.58

 Etāhi tīhi vijjāhi,

-It’s because of these three knowledges
+it’s because of these three knowledges

 tevijjo hoti brāhmaṇo;